 In the booming golden triangle, in a great central Frankston location, this unit presents a prime opportunity for investors, down sizers or first home buyer!
 Close to all amenities this unit sits neatly in a private complex within walking distance to all Frankston has to offer!
 Moments walk from the Frankston Hospital, train station and shops.

-Offering a spacious living area with open plan kitchen and dining, complete with pantry, spacious bench tops, freestanding oven and gas cooktop!
-A Sizeable Master bedroom including built in robes.
-There is an abundance of natural light thanks to the large windows at the front of the property!
+Offering a spacious living area with open plan kitchen and dining, complete with pantry, spacious bench tops, freestanding oven!
+A large split system services the unit.
+A sizeable master bedroom includes large built in robes.
+There is an abundance of natural light thanks to the large windows at the front of the property.
 An ample bathroom and laundry, and includes a separate toilet and plenty of storage.

 Other features include: